Splitting strategies for post-selection inference

 \subsection{Selection power}

-In this simulation, we generated $10^3$ triplets $(\beta, Y, X)$ independently for each combination of the following parameters: $n = 200$; $\rho = 0, 0.5$; $f = 1/2, 3/4$ (correspondingly $\gamma = 1, 3^{-1/2}$); $p = 30, 50$ for the knockoff algorithm, and $p = 200, 1000$ for the stability selection algorithm.
+In this simulation we generated $10^3$ triplets $(\beta, Y, X)$ independently for each combination of the following parameters: $n = 200$; $\rho = 0, 0.5$; $f = 1/2, 3/4$ (correspondingly $\gamma = 1, 3^{-1/2}$); $p = 30, 50$ for the knockoff algorithm, and $p = 200, 1000$ for the stability selection algorithm.
 For each combination of the parameters and each repetition, the true $\beta$ was generated by sampling $10$ non-zero positions uniformly at random and filling them with independent random variables distributed uniformly in the set $\{-1, -0.9, -0.8, \ldots, -0.1, 0.1, \ldots, 0.9, 1\}$.
-Then, for each $\beta$, a pair $(Y, X)$ was generated, and the corresponding selection algorithm was applied to $(Y^{(1)}, X^{(1)})$ in the case of data splitting, and to $(U, X)$ in the case of the randomised procedure.
+Then, for each $\beta$, a pair $(Y, X)$ was generated, and the corresponding selection algorithm was applied to $(Y^{r}, X^{r})$ in the case of data splitting, and to $(U, X)$ in the case of the randomised procedure.

-The selection ability of the splitting methods was compared according to two criteria: true positive rate and power.
+The selection ability of the methods was compared according to two criteria: true positive rate and power.
 The true positive rate is the average number of correct discoveries divided by the total number of active covariates, and the power is defined, for each possible value of $\vert \beta_i\vert = 0.1, \ldots, 1$, as the average number of times a coefficient with absolute value $\vert \beta_i\vert$ is selected, averaged over all the generated coefficients of all $\beta$'s.
 We also computed, for comparison, the results corresponding to applying the selection algorithms to the full dataset, $(Y, X)$.

 Table \ref{TAB: TPR} shows the observed true positive rates of data-splitting and randomisation divided by the observed true positive rates of full-data selection, and Figs. \ref{FIG: power_knockoff} and \ref{FIG: power_stability} show the empirical power functions of the three methods.
-The results clearly favour the randomised split procedure over data splitting, particularly in the cases with larger values of $p$.
-Quite remarkably, despite the fact that the choices of $f$ and $\gamma$ were balanced (in the sense described in \S \ref{SEC: splitting_methods}), selection based on a randomised split yielded a performance which was in some cases closer to full-data selection than to data-splitting selection.
+The results clearly favour the randomisation over data splitting, particularly in the cases with larger values of $p$.
+Quite remarkably, despite the fact that the choices of $f$ and $\gamma$ were balanced, selection based on a randomised split yielded a performance which was in some cases closer to full-data selection than to data splitting selection.